 - Acknowledge > Redirect + Value Statement

 Always begin your rebuttal with an acknowledgment.
 It shows that you’re listening and allows for a polite dismissal of the objection.
-The “redirect” is the critical component, the pivot point, in the sales rebuttal formula.
-The success of the objection handling comes down to how you redirect, which can take one of two forms: question or value statement.
+The “redirect” is the pivot point in the sales rebuttal formula.
+The success of the objection handling comes down to how you navigate the conversation, which can take one of two forms: question or value statement.

-The value statement should NEVER list product or service features.
-The value should describe a benefit that takes on a pain point, a challenge, the prospect faces.
+It’s important to remember that the value statement should not focus on product or service features.
+Rather, it should describe a benefit that takes on a pain point or a challenge the prospect is facing.

 - Act 1: Beginning (cold, warm call—getting the meeting, prequalify)